A record drop in membership is plaguing the country's two most iconic youth organizations – the Boy Scouts of America and the Girl Scouts of the USA.

 Both organizations blame the loss of members, including teens and elementary school children, on the COVID-19 pandemic, and what they say is partly due to social trends that have been shrinking their ranks for decades.

-Both organizations insist they'll survive to carry out their time-honored missions of teaching skills and teamwork, providing outdoor adventure, and encouraging community service.
+Both groups insist they'll endure and will continue their missions of teaching skills and teamwork, providing outdoor adventure, and encouraging community service.

 Membership for the BSA's flagship Cub Scouts and Scouts BSA programs dropped from 1.97 million in 2019 to 1.12 million in 2020 – a whopping 43% plunge.
-Court records show membership has fallen further since then, to about 762,000.
+Court records show membership has fallen further since then, to about 762,000, according to the Associated Press.

 The Girl Scouts say their youth membership fell by nearly 30%, from about 1.4 million in 2019-2020 to just over 1 million this year.